 The prevalence of popular bars and clubs makes this area perfect for any pub crawl, while further-out Scheveningen also offers some beachfront clubbing opportunities.

 Sports and outdoor activities in The Hague

-There are also a number of wonderful national parks that are worth a visit.
-The Scheveningen Woods, just a short drive from The Hague’s city centre, offers a number of picturesque walking and hiking trails and cycle paths, as well as a children’s playground.
+There are also some wonderful parks that are well worth a visit.
+The Scheveningen Woods, just a short drive from The Hague’s city centre, offers several scenic walking and hiking trails and cycle paths as well as a children’s playground.

 Those who prefer to exercise indoors will find plenty of gyms and fitness centres throughout the city, many of which offer personal training services at an additional cost.

 Kid-friendly activities in The Hague

 Besides the area's great selection of schools, expats moving to The Hague with children will find that the city has plenty to keep the little ones entertained.